reactjs/react.dev/content/docs/testing-recipes.md

 ### Mocking modules {#mocking-modules}

-Some modules might not work well inside a testing environment, or may not be as essential to the tests itself.
-Mocking out these modules with different versions can make it easier to write tests for your own code.
-In this example, a `Contact` component embeds a GoogleMaps component from [`@react-google-maps/api`](https://react-google-maps-api-docs.netlify.com/)
+Some modules might not work well inside a testing environment, or may not be as essential to the test itself.
+Mocking out these modules with dummy replacements can make it easier to write tests for your own code.

+Consider a `Contact` component that embeds a third-party `GoogleMap` component:

 ```jsx
 // map.js